oscar-dilkes/stock-market-visualiser/README.md

 - Build robust, regular, and disciplined version control practices
 - Moving beyond using the terminal as UI

+## Next Steps
+- Improve modularity of code
+- Complete in depth testing suite
+- Transfer to React UI using Java REST backend
+- Add more financial indicators
+- Add more customisability with stock choice
+- Implement trade simulation

 ## Tech Stack

 - **Programming Language:** Java